open-telemetry/community/mission-vision-values.md

 ### Telemetry should be vendor-neutral

-For decades, monitoring and observability vendors have created differentiation through agents that automatically gather useful telemetry from a wide integration surface.
-Unfortunately, this differentiation also led to vendor lock-in for customers, and it inhibited innovation by tightly coupling telemetry collection with telemetry storage and analysis.
-With OpenTelemetry, we strive to provide a level playing field for all observability providers, avoiding lock-in for any vendor and interoperating with other OSS projects in the telemetry and observability ecosystem.
+For decades, proprietary drop-in agents from monitoring and observability vendors have been the primary source for useful telemetry from across the application stack.
+Unfortunately, the lack of common standards or APIs across these agents has led to vendor lock-in for customers, and inhibited innovation by tightly coupling telemetry collection with telemetry storage and analysis.
+With OpenTelemetry, we strive to provide a level playing field for all observability providers, avoid lock-in to any vendor, and interoperate with other OSS projects in the telemetry and observability ecosystem.

 ### Telemetry should be loosely coupled